-Polymer is widely regarded as being cleaner, more durable, and more secure than paper.
+Polymer is widely regarded as being cleaner, more durable and more secure than paper.
 Our polymer £10 note was launched in February 2019.

-When will paper £10 pound notes cease to be valid and can I still spend them in retail outlets?
+When will paper £20 notes cease to be valid and can I still spend them in retail outlets?

-They won’t – customers will always be able to receive value for the notes however there will come a date when customers will be encouraged to exchange their paper £10s for polymer at their local branch.
+They won’t – customers will always be able to receive value for the notes, however, there will come a date when customers will be encouraged to exchange their paper £20s for polymer at their local branch.
 We will let you know about this when that time comes.

 Why do you print your own notes?

-In Northern Ireland, legislation applies which allows us, as well as Ulster Bank, AIB and Bank of Ireland, to print and issue our own banknotes.
+In Northern Ireland, legislation applies which allows us, as well as Ulster Bank and Bank of Ireland, to print and issue our own banknotes.
 This supports the local bank brand but also enables us to manage our own note supply.

 We haven’t printed any £5 notes since our special edition polymer notes to mark the Millennium.
-Stocks of those notes were exhausted about 2yrs ago and due to lack of demand, we decided not to print new stocks.
+Stocks of those notes were exhausted and due to lack of demand, we decided not to print new stocks.

 All current Northern Bank branded banknotes will retain their face value as promissory notes.
 If you wish to exchange any in your possession, this can be done at any Danske Bank branch.

-Will the notes be accepted outside of Northern Ireland?
+Are Danske Bank notes accepted outside of Northern Ireland?